WONG MUSIC MINI-GRANT CYCLE

 The opening of the 2021-2022 Wong Music Mini-grant cycle has been postponed until January 2022.
 The application form and instructions will be available to download from this page.

 This year’s cycle closes on May 15, 2020, to coincide with most school-year calendars.
 This competitive award program is made possible through the Donald and Rose Marie Wong Endowment Fund, a component fund of the Foundation.
-Small grants (up to $1,500 each) will be awarded in memory of Rose Marie Wong.
+Small grants of up to $1,000 each max, will be awarded in memory of Rose Marie Wong.
 The purpose of these grants is to support music programs (and participating music teachers and students) in Solano County schools.
 The instructions and application form may be found below.

 Teachers in Solano County public and private schools, who currently teach music, or those who work with students in grades K-12 and desire to establish or expand a music program, are eligible to apply.
 Submissions are limited to one request per teacher, for each grant cycle.
 Funding requests received from one teacher working to support music programs at two or more schools will be considered on a case-by-case basis.

 Read the Eligibility & Application Instructions document first, then complete the application form.

 More than one teacher from any school may apply for funding, however, each request must address a specific need or purpose.
 Identical requests received from multiple teachers at the same school, for the exact same need or purpose, will not be considered.

 Booster clubs, parent organizations, and local businesses are not eligible to apply on behalf of the school.
 No exceptions.